AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Top Shared Proxy Solutions of 2025: Tested & Ranked

-AIMultiple team evaluated 24 shared proxy services, including all proxy types (e.g., datacenter and mobile) from 7 different proxy providers, with a focus on those utilizing rotating proxies from an IP pool.
+AIMultiple team evaluated 24 shared proxy services, including all proxy types (e.g., datacenter and mobile) from 7 different proxy providers, focusing on those utilizing rotating proxies from an IP pool.
 A total of 5,000 URLs from 25 unique domains were tested.

 1.